 Actions Requiring Probationary Evaluation: The following actions will result in review and may result in temporary suspension with or without pay:

-- Engaging in behaviors that according SVU or the U P & P would initiate Progressive Discipline
+- Engaging in behaviors that according SVU or the University Policies and Procedures would initiate Proressive Discipline

 Actions with Prescribed Remedy: